Understanding Prediction Discrepancies in Machine Learning Classifiers: Conclusion

 \section{Conclusion}

 In this paper we introduced and formalized the notion of prediction discrepancies, when several classifiers trained on the same data reach similar performances during test time despite having learned significantly different classification patterns.
-We proposed a model-agnostic approach to address this question with an effective algorithm, both during learning and inferences phases, with precision evaluated on several datasets.
-The approach generates grounded and actionable explanations for the discrepancies impacting a prediction to enable the practitioner to take the best educated decision when selecting a model by anticipating its potential undesired consequences.
+After showing the prevalence of the issue, we proposed DIG, an approach to address this issue with an effective algorithm.
+The model-agnostic tool generates grounded and actionable explanations for the discrepancies impacting a prediction to enable the practitioner to take the best educated decision when selecting a model by anticipating its potential undesired consequences.
 This work opens multiple perspectives, from further studying what causes discrepancies to proposing concrete actions to help the practitioner once DIG has helped understanding them.
 More generally, pursuing the work on problems and solutions for ML pipelines, in opposition to solely focusing on interpreting one model, constitutes a promising direction.